Frequently Asked Questions

 Where will I study? / Who issues the academic credits for the program?

 You will study at the Pontifical University of St. Thomas Aquinas (also known as the “Angelicum”) in Rome, Italy.
-The Holy See has been a full member of the Bologna Process / European Higher Education Area since 2003.
-The Angelicum is accredited by AVEPRO, an independent agency that ensures compliance and quality for ecclesiastical faculties.
-AVEPRO is a member of the European Association for Quality Assurance in Higher Education (the designated stakeholder organization of quality assurance agencies in the EHEA).
-The Angelcium is commensurate with the best universities in the United States.
+The Angelicum is accredited by the Vatican’s accrediting agency, AVEPRO, which was created in 2007 following the Vatican’s participation in the European Union’s Bologna Process with respect to higher education.
+The Holy See has been a full member of the Bologna Process / the European Higher Education Area since 2003, which means that the university adheres to the same measures of academic quality as any institution in the other 48 signatory states (which includes virtually all European countries).
+AVEPRO is likewise a member of the European Association for Quality Assurance in Higher Education, which is the designated stakeholder organization of quality assurance agencies in the EHEA and is supported by the European Union.

 Where will I live?
 What are the accommodations like?